This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 Telecommunications regulation in Australia

-The federal Competition and Consumer Act 2010 (CCA) contains special provisions regulating competition in the telecommunications industry.
-In addition to the general application of the Australian Consumer Law and general restrictive trade practices prohibitions, which are described in other chapters, there is an ex post anti-competitive conduct regime for the telecommunications sector and an ex ante regime for access to certain telecommunications services.
-These are described in more detail below.
+The Competition and Consumer Act 2010 (CCA) contains special provisions regulating competition in the telecommunications industry.
+In addition to the general application of the Australian Consumer Law and general restrictive trade practices prohibitions, there is an ex post anti-competitive conduct regime for the telecommunications sector and an ex ante regime for access to certain telecommunications services.

 The CCA is supplemented by the Telecommunications (Consumer Protection and Service Standards) Act 1999, which currently includes provision for the Universal Service Obligation (USO) and certain customer service and fault rectification standards.